Compassionate Support, Aggressive Litigation And Trial Representation For Your Injury Claim

 • Preparing and filing your formal claims for compensation

-• Pursuing your rights when your workers’ comp claim is denied by protesting or appealing L&I’s decision, as well as negotiating for a settlement or going to court when you have a third party injury claim
+• Pursuing your rights when your workers’ comp claim is denied by protesting or appealing L&I’s decision, as well as negotiating for a settlement or going to court when you have a third-party injury claim

 If you were injured in a construction site accident, you may receive workers’ compensation benefits through the Washington Department of Labor & Industries if your employer is insured through L&I. If your employer is self-insured for workers’ compensation, your benefits will be paid from your employer.
 Your employer is typically the company that directly controls your work, pays your wages, and has hiring/firing authority over you.
 Thus, if you work for a subcontractor on a construction site, that subcontractor will be responsible for your workers’ comp benefits, rather than a general contractor that retained the subcontractor you work for.